Cabji/flip-gui/README.md

 # Project Plans

 Here are some features I'd like to add eventually:

- - Template Manager: add, remove, edit & validate template files
+✔ Template Manager: add, remove, edit & validate template files

+- Core PDF processing functionality (copy & paste from flip-cpp (haw haw yeah that will work! /s))
 - Side-by-side Data Comparison: view the processed data side by side at each step of processing
 - Advanced Output: output into various formats locally (saved to file on disk), and maybe even output directly to networked locations/servers